1v6n/SHXL/Handbook.md

 * *Bugging:* communists view another player’s party card.
 * *Five-Year Plan:* add 2 communist + 1 liberal policy to draw deck.
 * *Congress:* communists learn who the original communists are.
-* *Radicalization:* convert a player into a communist by swapping their party card with another in the center of the table (except Hitler and Capitalist, if any of those is converted, before everyone opens their eyes they must swap their card back).
+* *Radicalization:* convert a player into a communist by swapping their party card with another in the center of the table (except Hitler, if he is converted, before everyone opens their eyes he must swap his card back).

 ---